dwilliamsLab/dwilliams-lab-website/values/index.md

 - We believe in the power of collaboration and strive for open communication within the lab
 - We advocate for promoting science through various platforms to share our findings with the broader community.

+### Science builds upon existing knowledge.
-#### Recognizing that science builds upon existing knowledge, we prioritize open access to our research, citation of previous discoveries, and transparency throughout the research process.
+#### We prioritize open access to our research, citation of previous discoveries, and transparency throughout the research process.
 {:.center}
 ---
 {% include section.html %}